ResearchComputing/Documentation/docs/petalibrary/mounting.md

 #### Mounting with SMB on Windows

 Mounting on Windows is a little more involved then on a Mac or Linux counterpart.
 First ensure you are connected to the CU VPN.
-Navigate to ‘This PC’ and click on Computer -> Add a network location.
+Navigate to `This PC` and click on `Computer` -> `Add a network location`.

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/dev/Petalibrary/Mounting/smb1.PNG)

 This will bring up a setup utility.
-Continue through the prompt, selecting ‘Choose a custom network location’ when prompted.
+Continue through the prompt, selecting `Choose a custom network location` when prompted.
 This will bring up a text field asking for an Internet or Network Address.
 Provide the hostname to a RC's internal server appended with your Petalibrary allocation.
 RC will provide you the hostname needed when requesting access to SMB.
 ```
 \\<RC-provided-hostname>\<your-pl-allocation>
 ```